Skip to main content

 Updated: | 2 minute read

-If the chill in the air hasn’t already alerted you, winter is well and truly here and with that comes a whole suite of things you can be doing to keep your car in tip top shape in the colder weather.
-We’ve put together a list of things you need to do this winter to keep you safe whilst winter driving and ensures your car performs as it should.
+If the chill in the air hasn’t already alerted you, winter is well and truly here and with that comes a whole suite of car maintenance tasks you can be doing to keep your car in tip top shape in the colder weather.
+We’ve put together a list of things you need to do this winter to keep you safe whilst winter driving and ensure your car performs as it should.

 Protect the paint